apecloud/kubeblocks/README.md

 * Observability

-  KubeBlocks collects monitoring metrics from rich data sources, integrates with the Prometheus stack, and provides insightful Grafana templates.
-In addition, troubleshooting tools such as slow logs are also provided.
+  KubeBlocks collects monitoring metrics from richful data sources, integrates with the Prometheus stack, and provides insightful Grafana templates.
+In addition, troubleshooting tools such as slowlogs are also provided.

 * Extensibility